Journal of the Norwegian Medical Association

+It was established in 1881 under the title Tidsskrift for praktisk Medicin (Journal of Practical Medicine, in the sense of clinical medicine).
+The journal was established five years before the Norwegian Medical Association (Den norske lægeforening, from 2008 Den norske legeforening).
+The journal changed names in 1888 to Organ for Den norske lægeforening (Proceedings of the Norwegian Medical Association) before being renamed Tidsskrift for Den norske lægeforening (Journal of the Norwegian Medical Association) in 1890.
+The spelling was changed to Tidsskrift for Den norske legeforening to reflect modern Norwegian orthography in 2008.
+It is nicknamed and to some extent branded simply as "Tidsskriftet" (The Journal) within the Norwegian medical profession.

 Besides the medical articles, the main content of the journal are news and debate articles.

 The journal accepts advertising for prescription drugs that cannot be legally advertised to the general public.
 It also includes advertisements for specialist practices and private hospitals.
 The editor-in-chief from 2002 to 2015 was Charlotte Haug, and since then Are Brean.